 An Affirm buy now pay later sign inside Walmart

 If you’re shopping in your local Walmart, you can still use Affirm.
-Once shoppers sign up for Affirm, they can either use it as a payment method at Walmart.com or scan a barcode at checkout in store at Walmart.
+Once you sign up for Affirm (this part can only happen online), you can either use it as a payment method at Walmart.com or scan a barcode at checkout in-store at Walmart.

 That means you get to take home your purchases (or have them shipped) right away before you start making payments.